silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/03_working_with_generic_types/03_resolver_discovery.md

 ## The resolver discovery pattern

-When you define a query mutation, or any other field on a type, you can opt out of providing an explicit resolver and allow the system to discover one for you based on naming convention.
+When you define a query, mutation, or any other field on a type, you can opt out of providing an explicit resolver and allow the system to discover one for you based on naming convention.

 Let's start by registering a resolver class where we can define a bunch of these methods.